corda/cdl-example/README.md

 ```

 where:
-- `type` is INPUT, OUTPUT or REFERENCE
+- `type` is INPUT, OUTPUT or REFERENCE.
-- `clazz` is the required type of the additional states
+- `clazz` is the required type of the additional states.
-- `requiredNumberOfStates` defines how many AdditionalStates of this type are allowed using a `MultiplicityConstraint`
+- `requiredNumberOfStates` defines how many AdditionalStates of this type are allowed using a `MultiplicityConstraint`.

 `MultiplicityConstraint` are defined as follows: